-Activities at a Glance Daisies Brownies Juniors Cadettes Seniors Ambassadors High Risk Council Approval Required Required Instructor Certifications; Experience; Verification Skateboarding (See Miscellaneous SAC) В J O S Α Not Required Skate parks should only be used by non-beginner skaters.
+Activities at a Glance Daisies Brownies Juniors Cadettes Seniors Ambassadors High Risk Council Approval Required Instructor Certifications; Experience; Verification; Additional Comments Skateboarding (See Miscellaneous SACP) В J C S А Not Required (GSUSA) Skate parks should only be used by non-beginner skaters.
 Follow the adult-to-girl ratios listed in the introduction.
-Sledding, Tobogganing, and Snow Tubing D В J С S Α May Be Required Follow the adult-to-girl ratios listed in the introduction.
+Sledding, Tobogganing, and Snow Tubing D В J С S A Required (GSU) Follow the adult-to-girl ratios listed in the introduction.
 Girls must go feet-first and helmets are strongly recommended for all girls.
 Girls are not permitted to be towed behind any vehicle, including snowmobiles.
 No sledding near trees, buildings, or roadways.
-Snorkeling J O Ø Α x Required Snorkeling instructor holds instructional certification from Scuba Schools International (SSI) or the Professional Association of Diving Instructors (PADI) or has equivalent certification.
+Snorkeling J С S A x Required (GSUSA) Snorkeling instructor holds instructional certification from Scuba Schools International (SSI) or the Professional Association of Diving Instructors (PADI) or has equivalent certification.
 If the scuba instructor is not also a certified lifeguard, you will need a lifeguard present.
 Lifeguards need current ARC Lifeguarding plus Waterfront Module, or YMCA Waterfront Lifeguarding certification or equivalent.
 One lifeguard is needed for every 25 girls.
 In addition, follow the adult-to-girl ratios listed in the Swimming SAC.
-Snowshoeing D В J С S Α Not Required Instruction is given by an adult with experience teaching and/or supervising snowshoeing or has documented experience.
-Spelunking/Caving J С S Α X Required A guide with documented experience in cave exploration accompanies the group into the cave.
+Snowshoeing D В J C S А Not Required (GSUSA) Instruction is given by an adult with experience teaching and/or supervising snowshoeing or has documented experience.
+Spelunking/Caving J С S А x Required (GSUSA) A guide with documented experience in cave exploration accompanies the group into the cave.
+STEM, Arts, Crafts (See Miscellaneous SACP) D В J C S А Not Required (GSUSA) Follow the adult-to-girl ratios listed in the introduction.

-Activities at a Glance Daisies Brownies Juniors Cadettes Seniors Ambassadors High Risk Council Approval Required Required Instructor Certifications; Experience; Verification STEM, Arts, Crafts (See Miscellaneous SAC) D В J С S Α Not Required Follow the adult-to-girl ratios listed in the introduction.
-Surfing J С S А X Required Instructors should hold a certification from the National Surf Schools and Instructors Association, the International Surfing Association, or similar certification.
+Activities at a Glance Daisies Brownies Juniors Cadettes Seniors Ambassadors High Risk Council Approval Required Instructor Certifications; Experience; Verification; Additional Comments Surfing J С S A x Required (GSUSA) Instructors should hold a certification from the National Surf Schools and Instructors Association, the International Surfing Association, or similar certification.
 Notify lifeguards and point out location of surfers.
 Ocean lifeguard certifications are required.
 The instructor-to-girl ratio is one to four.
-In addition, follow the adult-to-girl ratios listed in the Swimming SAC.
+In addition, follow the adult-to-girl ratios listed in the Swimming SACP.
 Girls must demonstrate appropriate swim skill level.
-Swimming D В J С S Α May be Required Follow the lifeguard certification requirements and ratios listed in the Swimming SAC.
-Target Sports 3-D Archery С S А X Required One adult is certified by the National Field Archery Association, USA Archery, or Easton Foundation.
+Swimming D В J С S А Required (GSU) Follow the lifeguard certification requirements and ratios listed in the Swimming SACP.
+Target Sports 3-D Archery С S A x Required (GSUSA) One adult is certified by the National Field Archery Association, USA Archery, or Easton Foundation.
 In addition, one adult to every ten Juniors, Cadettes, Seniors, and Ambassadors is required.
-Air/BB Guns В J С S А х Required One adult is a certified National Rifle Association range safety officer or USA Shooting Sports instructor.
+Air/BB Guns В J С S A x Required (GSUSA) One adult is a certified National Rifle Association range safety officer or USA Shooting Sports instructor.
 In addition, one adult to every five Brownies and one adult to every ten Juniors, Cadettes, Seniors, and Ambassadors is required.
-Archery В J С S А х Required One adult has certification from the National Field Archery Association, USA Archery, or Easton Foundation.
-In addition, one adult to every five Brownies and one adult
+Archery В J С S A x Required (GSUSA) One adult has certification from the National Field Archery Association, USA Archery, or Easton Foundation.
+In addition, one adult to every five Brownies and one adult to every ten Juniors, Cadettes, Seniors, and Ambassadors is required unless on a Girl Scout site.